Updated for 2024

 74485 National Park Dr., Twentynine Palms, CA 92277

 “Two distinct desert ecosystems, the Mojave and the Colorado, come together in Joshua Tree National Park.”
-Families may find wildflowers blooming now at certain elevations, with desert regions above 5,000-feet having blooms as late as June.
+Remember, many wildflowers in the desert are low-growing which makes it really important to watch where you step and remember to remain on the trail.
 The “when” and “where” of wildflower blooming in Joshua Tree vary from year to year.
-Be sure to visit the website for the latest updates as well as information on the other activities offered at Joshua Tree including hiking and bird-watching.
-There’s also a link to the “citizen- scientist” website that tracks the wildflower bloom in real time.
+Be sure to visit the website for the latest updates as well as information on the other activities offered at Joshua Tree, including hiking and bird-watching.

 Carrizo Plain National Monument